marknilan/marknilan/README.md

 - 👋 Hi, I’m @marknilan
 - 👀 I’m interested in Cloud systems backend Log Analysis application development
-- 🌱 I’m currently focusing on V projects
+- 🌱 I’m currently focusing on Julia projects
 - 💞️ I’m looking to collaborate on any Cloud based backend development projects concerning logging
 - 📫 How to reach me - use Linkedin